rebelsky/sams-assorted-musings-reflections/get-outlook.md

 ====================

-A surprising number of the messages I receive from students end with the line ``Get Outlook for iOS''.
-The strangest time was in response to a survey I sent out to the class asking ``What will you do to be more successful on the exam next time?''
+A surprising number of the messages I receive from students end with the line "Get Outlook for iOS".
+The strangest time was in response to a survey I sent out to the class asking "What will you do to be more successful on the next exam?"

-Except in cases like that, I'm tempted to respond "**No thank you.
+Except in cases like that, I'm tempted to respond,

+> No thank you.
 And why would you make such a suggestion?
-Don't you know that I generally avoid Microsoft products when I can [1]?**"
+Don't you know that I generally avoid Microsoft products when I can [1]?

+I'm also tempted to suggest an update.

+> Get Outlook for iOS!
+Put a felon on your phone.

 But then I realize that they probably didn't actually write that suggestion.
 It's probably not that they are being paid to shill for